1.1 PhD call – Research questions

 Table 1.
 All the research questions (main RQ and the sub RQs) – the emphasis on the main RQ and the following sub-research questions to help answer the main RQ.

 In the proceeding section, I present some of the key events during my PhD to situate my research in the current political, economic, social, cultural, and environmental climate that greatly influences my ethical and critical positions in the research.

 This B-A-U wicked problem will be discussed in detail in section 3.1 The Scale of the Problem.

-Coastal cities can represent all of the stakeholders (decision-makers), such as, relevant municipal members, citizens, practitioners and developers – i.e. every citizen involved in constructing and maintaining a coastal city.
+Coastal cities can represent all stakeholders (decision-makers), such as relevant municipal members, citizens, researchers, practitioners and developers – i.e., every person involved in constructing and maintaining a coastal city.

 In this research, the spatial design disciplines mainly refer to landscape architecture and urban design with also, at times, references to architecture, urban planning and public art.

 The core purpose of the question

 SRQ 2: What ways of thinking and doing (i.e. world views, representational and analytical tools) can help the spatial design disciplines of LUDP address the aforementioned research questions?